-At the end of the second quarter, a total of 17 of the hedge funds we track were bullish in this stock, a change of 31% from one quarter earlier.
-With the smart money’s positions undergoing their usual ebb and flow, there exists an “upper tier” of noteworthy hedge fund managers who were increasing their stakes meaningfully.
+Heading into the third quarter of 2021, a total of 20 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of 5% from one quarter earlier.
+Below, you can check out the change in hedge fund sentiment towards NUS over the last 24 quarters.
+With the smart money’s positions undergoing their usual ebb and flow, there exists a select group of notable hedge fund managers who were increasing their holdings considerably (or already accumulated large positions).